r4bbit-r4/directus-preso/prezi.md

 - We can set an "arbitrary" name for a temporary file
 - It's written to disk with arbitrary contents
 - We then try to use the file service to update the file data
-- This errors out and the file remains on the server
+- We get an authentication error, but a file was already created

 ---